 Second, coffins, caskets, and shrouds made of biodegradable substances like bamboo, wicker, silk, or hemp should be used instead of modern materials such as metal or concrete.
 Wood that is sustainably harvested is also a good option.

 Third, concrete grave liners and vaults should be avoided if possible.
 Many cemeteries require vaults to prevent the ground from sinking over time, however the manufacturing and transporting of vaults causes carbon emissions and uses great amounts of energy.
 There may not be a green cemetery or natural preserve in your area, so you may consider placing a biodegradable casket in contact with the earth and installing the vault upside down (without a lid) over the casket.
 This allows the casket to degrade naturally, while preserving the cemetery’s landscape.

 Many green cemeteries or natural preserves suggest the use of natural objects as grave markers (such as trees, shrubs, perennial flowers, or rocks).
 Unlike concrete monuments, natural markers preserve the integrity of the surrounding environment and reduce the use of concrete or other resources for large monuments.
 Many cemeteries provide GPS location so that a loved one’s grave can be easily found, and choosing a natural marker ensures that your last act gives back to the earth in a modest yet lasting way.

 Where Can I Find More Information?

-For more information regarding green burial, be sure to refer to the Green Burial Council website, which offers a planning guide, list of certified providers, and other information regarding green burials, or The Natural End, which provides a map listing natural burial providers in Canada, the United States, the United Kingdom, Europe and Australia.
+For more information regarding green burial, be sure to refer to the Green Burial Council website, which shares other information regarding green burials, or The Natural End, which provides a map listing natural burial providers in Canada, the United States, the United Kingdom, Europe and Australia.